Skip to main content

 $750K

-in newly signed contractul value,
+in newly signed contractual value

 with my design efforts directly correlating to renewals and new customer contracts.